 Fast forward a few years, and this is where the Netflix subscription model was born: pay $19.99 per month for unlimited DVD rentals.
 This game-changing approach laid the groundwork for the entertainment giant (and data goldmine) we know today.
 According to Statista, Netflix currently boasts 277.65 million paid subscribers worldwide.

-5. Patience and Long-Term Vision
+5. Patience and long-term vision

 That kind of global reach seems a far cry from those crashed PCs and faulty printer.
 However, Netflix’s instincts and capacity to foster sustainable growth can be traced back to those early days.